ALI-tech-tech/flutter-design/README.md

 # Flutter Design Challenges

 ## Overview
 Welcome to the Flutter Design Challenges project!
-This project is focused on enhancing your design skills with Flutter through periodic challenges.
+This project is focused on enhancing  design skills with Flutter through periodic challenges.

 ## Project Goal
 - Improve design skills using Flutter.